FREQUENTLY ASKED QUESTIONS

 Is there a dress code?

 Yes, all visitors are required to cover their shoulders and knees.
-This does not mean you can’t wear shorts, it just means they need to be below your knees.
 The Vatican is a religious place and, as such, vests, low cut tops, miniskirts and offensive T-shirts are not allowed.
 Caps and hats can be worn throughout the museums but must be removed when entering the Sistine Chapel or St. Peter’s Basilica.

 Are there any other restrictions?